 How can I use my vibrations measurements?

 Definitely a good question!
 We do have to assume that by ending up on this page, you have drawn the conclusion that you could benefit from measuring vibrations in some way.
 And it is a bit tricky to provide accurate advice without knowing too much about your specific situation.
 But, we have put together the most normal reasons that our customers purchases the ReLog to measure vibrations in the article “How to use vibration measurements?” and what info it provides them with.

-Once you have recorded vibrations, there is a multitude of analysis that you can perform depending on what it is that you would like to analyse.
-We have written a longer piece on how to analyse vibrations (link) where you can dive deeper into the world of analysing vibrations.
+Once you have recorded vibrations, there is a multitude of vibration analyses’ that you can perform depending on what it is that you would like to analyze.
+We have written a longer piece on how to analyze vibrations (link) where you can dive deeper into the world of analyzing vibrations.

 “FFT” – Calculates the discrete Fourier transform of the signal.
 This provides information about the average spectral content in the signal.
 The resolution of the FFT is directly proportional to the length of the measurement and the sample rate used.

-Which software can I use to get started?
+Which vibration analysing software can I use to get started?

 When it’s time to perform the actual analysis there are many different softwares out there that you can use.
 Depending on how advanced your skills are when it comes to vibrations and programming, you should consider if you do best in using less complex, easier and often free software or if you would like to go for the bulkier softwares that has more capabilities but more often than not requires programming skills on your part.
 In this article, we have gone through the different available options on the market to make things easier for you.
 But to give you a quick hint of which softwares that we think you should consider using, we have listed the different softwares below: